barthclem/vyashubhamkumar.github.io/README.md

 #### 4.Link to [Questease Portal]()

-* It is the portal for Questease Solution's where i am working as fornt end developer intern, here I am responsibel for developing the front end
+* It is the portal for Questease Solution's where i am working as fornt end developer intern, this repository holds their webportal which is designed and developed by me
+* Still work in *Progress*